loumadev/EdupageAPI/README.md

     //Get your lesson
     //Note: This will return second lesson in array, not second period.
-    //      In case you want to access second period you may want:
+    //      In case you want to access second period you may need:
     //      `timetable.lessons.find(e => e.period.id == "3")`
     const lesson = timetable.lessons[1];